Thalpy/KeplerStation/README.md

 download or the files extracted wrong.
 If problems persist, ask for assistance in irc://irc.rizon.net/coderbus

 Once that's done, open up the config folder.
-You'll want to edit config.txt to set the probabilities for different gamemodes in Secret and to set your server location so that all your players don't get disconnected at the end of each round.
+Drag the files from the example folder into the config folder, then you'll want to edit config.txt to set the probabilities for different gamemodes in Secret and to set your server location so that all your players don't get disconnected at the end of each round.
 It's recommended you don't turn on the gamemodes with probability 0, except Extended, as they have various issues and aren't currently being tested,